The Lantern Power Monitor Origin Story

 Divide and Conquer

 I was so happy with the quality of data that I was getting and the decisions it was allowing me to make, I decided to work on making it possible for others to build their own.
 That meant two things, releasing all of the source code, and creating a PCB design for the hardware.
 I could hardly expect anyone to solder together a rat's nest like my prototypes.
 I put the code and PCB design on github, available for anyone to download and use.
 I also put a feature in the Android app that allows anyone to generate a bill of materials that will give them a complete list of every single component they need to purchase to be able to assemble one.
 A few dozen people have used the open source materials to create and run their own power monitors, but for most people, ordering a board from a PCB manufacturer and assembling a hub is too much work.
 I often get requests to sell completed PCBs and completed power monitors.
-I had never expected to make a business out of this, but I've decided to test the waters and see if demand for a product like this is really out there.
-I'm offering kits and completed power monitors via a Kickstarter for the first time.
-I hope people can find it as useful as I have.
+Kits and pre-built power monitors were made available from our Kickstarter back in January.
+I'm currently fulfilling the rewards from that campaign and should be finished sometime in early March.
+I have purchased extra PCBs, current transformers, and voltage transformers and I will be making them available for sale here on this website around the end of March.

 The Road Ahead